pwnpad/pwnpad/README.md

 #### SSH

-You can ssh into PwnPad by doing these steps
+You can ssh into PwnPad by doing these steps.

 1. `sudo systemctl start sshd`
 2. Insert your public key into `~/.ssh/authorized_keys`